A story about one of the most memorable celebrities I have ever met – Joan Rivers.

 Joan laughed.
 “Get me a damn drink.
 Something trampy!”
 She turned to the door and paused for a moment.
 “Once more, unto the breach” she shouted over her shoulder and walked out to the stage.

-Of all the celebrities I met in that bartending job, Joan was my favorite.
+I’d had some very regrettable interactions with various celebrities I met in that bartending job, but Joan was terrific.
 She took care of me, I took care of her, and I loved her.
 Simple as that.

 Unto the breach, dear friend.
 Unto the breach.